soulspace-org/overarch/doc/design.md

    in the diagram should be rendered.
 If a user or an external system is not included as a model element, relations to it should not be promoted or rendered.
 Otherwise the diagram would be polluted with unwanted elements.

    Relations of different elements in a lower level could be merged into a relation on a higher level, but some merge rules would have to be established first.

 A:

-Q: **Shall relations be automatically included in a view, when the participating components are included?**

-   That would make the specification of the views much shorter but relations may be included, that should not be shown in the view.
-If there has to be an exclude mechanism, the usability of automatic inclusion would shrink much.

-A: